Retail Consultant Tip: What's Important To Train A Retail Manager

 When you have the right person for the job, the key message during their training should be to focus on the big picture.
 Remember: the retail manager is not just a “super-employee” who is little more than a sales leader.
 Nor should they be a firefighter, running around constantly putting out fires.

-We want them to look ahead to avoid fires, be able to expedite bottlenecks and have their heads up at all times as to what is happening in your retail store.
+We want them to look ahead to avoid fires, expedite bottlenecks, and be aware of what is happening in your retail store.
 You want them to know who's waiting for a stock check, who is looking for a size, and who has gone on break and should be back already.

 Your retail store manager is the original multi-tasker.
 And still must be the primary driver of your retail sales.

-In addition to what is important to train, here are some more specific things to avoid in manager training:
+In addition to what is essential to train, here are some more specific things to avoid in manager training:

-• “On-the-Job” training.
-There is far too much to focus on and absorb.
-Learning on the job is inefficient and lets the manager develop bad habits early.
+• “On-the-job” training is inefficient because there is far too much to focus on and absorb.
+Learning on the job lets the manager develop bad habits early.

 • Not training people skills.
 Someone with the perfect manager personality must often learn the skills to encourage and motivate people.

 • Going in without a plan.
-Just like any other aspect of your business, you need a clearly identified and spelled out plan to train your managers.
+Like any other aspect of your business, you need a clearly identified and spelled out plan to train your managers.

 Many feel the best person to mold as your manager will more often than not be a Driver personality style.
 That's because they naturally lead, take control, and are driven.